Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 Carfilzomib may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

 Blood clots may occur while you are receiving carfilzomib.
-Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, sudden shortness of breath, trouble breathing.
+Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, sudden shortness of breath, or trouble breathing.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.